 MORE HAUNTED THEATRES

-- London Coliseum Ghost: The ghost of a soldier was said to haunt the theatre after he attened a play and was then killed in action.
-St. Martin’s Lane, London, WC2N 4ES Website
+- London Coliseum Ghost: The ghost of a soldier was said to haunt the theatre after he attended a play and was then killed in action.
+St. Martin’s Lane, London, WC2N 4ES

 - Haunted London by Richard Jones – Buy Now